Gorilla lying down with infant on chest

 Our teams are doing their preparation for the upcoming census.
 They know the survival of mountain gorillas depends on them.
 But it depends on you too.
 Without vital funding the census cannot happen, and long-term conservation activities cannot be sustained.
 Please join Mission: Gorilla today.

-Gorilla mother holding her baby
+Portrait of gorilla mother holding her baby in her arms

 one home